rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 	EPT_PD->Fields.Write = 1;
 ```

-Next step is mapping PDPT.
+The next step is mapping PDPT.
 PDPT Entry should point to the first entry of Page-Directory.

 ```
 	// Setting up PDPTE